shrimpynuts/what-time-today/README.md

 # Fuck Calendly

+Stop sending me Calendly links, please send me text like a civilized person.

-Just mark your time availability on the calendar, and click copy to send the text!
+Just mark your time availability on the calendar, and click copy.

-If you have some feedback, feel free to reach out to me on [Twitter](https://twitter.com/jonathanmcai).
+Reach out to me on [Twitter](https://twitter.com/jonathanmcai) for questions/concerns/feature requests.

 ### Roadmap
 Nothing!
 Not actively under development currently.